 - A bridge can help prevent these problems

-A crown is a restoration that is like a thimble.
+A Crown is a restoration like a thimble.
 It fits over the tooth on all sides.
-A bridge is used to strengthen the tooth or to make it look better.
-A crown is made from varying materials such as gold or porcelain or a combination of the two.
-A crown can be used if a tooth is decayed, broken, has had a root canal, or to correct its shape for function or aesthetics.
+A Crown is used to strengthen the tooth or to make it look better.
+A Crown is made from varying materials such as gold or porcelain or a combination of the two.
+A crown can also be used if a tooth is decayed, broken, has had a root canal, or to correct its shape for function or aesthetics.

-The choice for any dental treatment completed in our St. Joseph’s office is patient-driven.
+The choice for any dental treatment completed in our office is patient-driven.
 A complete diagnosis is necessary as each patient is unique.
-At Foundations for Health Dental Care, our role is to discuss your options, provide you with the necessary information, and help you decide if a Crown and Bridge is best for your oral health situation and desires.
+At Foundations of Health Dental Care, our role is to discuss your options, provide you with the necessary information, and help you decide if a Crown and Bridge is best for your oral health situation and desires.
 Contact or call us today (816) 233-0142.